rinalds98/artful-visions/README.md

     - Product doesn't have sizes:
         - The only option available will be the quantity selector.
     - The quantity selector only allows to select between 1-99.
-    - "keep shopping" button brings the user back to the products page.
+    - "Keep shopping" button brings the user back to the products page.
     - "Add to Bag" button adds the product and selected quantity to the bag/cart.
     - If the user is logged in they will be able to add a review about the product.
     - If the user is not logged in they will only be allowed to view reviews.
-    - if User is a superuser
+    - if the User is a superuser
         - 2 options below each product are displayed ("Edit"/"Delete") and both work as intended.

 - **Bag/Cart**
 - All Nav links work as intended.
-- If shopping bag is empty:
+- If the shopping bag is empty:
-    - text displayed - 'Your bag is empty'
+    - text displayed - 'Your bag is empty
-    - keep shoppping button works as intended.
+    - 'keep shopping' button works as intended.
 - If items in shopping bag:
     - User can update the quantity of product.
 (Price is adjusted accordingly) - A message alert shows up.
     - Update / Remove buttons work as intended.
     - Plus / Minus buttons work as intended.
-    - If product has sizes it will be displayed beside product name.
+    - If the product has sizes it will be displayed beside the product name.
-    - If product doesn't have sizes it will display 'N/A'
+    - If the product doesn't have sizes it will display 'N/A'
-    - If the same product but different size is added to the bag. it will be a separate item in the bag.
+    - If the same product but a different size is added to the bag. it will be a separate item in the bag.
-    - If the user adds a discount code in the bag. the user can see the discount in the checkout page.
+    - If the user adds a discount code to the bag. the user can see the discount on the checkout page.
     - If the discount code is invalid, the user will be notified that the discount code is invalid.
     - Keep shopping and secure checkout buttons work as intended bringing the user to the respective pages.

 - **Checkout**
     - Order summary is identical to bag including price.
-    - If discount is applied in bag - It is displayed including the discounted price.
+    - If a discount is applied to the bag - It is displayed including the discounted price.
-    - If user has a profile and has saved details. - The details are in the order detail fields.
+    - If the user has a profile and has saved details. - The details are in the order detail fields.
-    - Adjust bag and complete order buttons work as intended.
+    - Adjust bag and complete order buttons to work as intended.
-    - When Complete Order button is pressed an overlay is displayed while payment is taken.
+    - When the Complete Order button is pressed an overlay is displayed while payment is taken.

 - **Stripe**
-    - When checking payment logs on stripe - correct amount and payment confirmed
+    - When checking payment logs on Stripe - the correct amount and payment confirmed
     - Webhooks correctly installed - webhook log status 200 for all instances.
     ![Stripe Test](/media/stripetest.png)